 - Choose a location for the sensor holder.
 This is where the sensor will be stored when not in use.
 The location is flexible based on user preference.
 However, it should be confirmed that the intended holder location is close enough to the intended USB port that the cable can reach between the two. - The Sensor is sensitive to intense ultraviolet (UV) light.
 Therefore, the Sensor should never be exposed to direct sunlight for extensive periods of time.
-Accordingly, if it is intended to use the sensor holder for long-term storage, the chosen location should not be in the path of direct sunlight. - If installing a standalone system, this location will likely be near the computer that has the sensor support software installed. - If installing an integrated version, this location will likely be on the articulated arm of the X-ray-emitting device. - Ensure that the chosen location is clean, dry, and free of debris.

-• Select a sensor holder based upon the chosen location.
-The sensor holders are available in two shapes depending upon the surface of the chosen location.
-See Figure 16 below.
+Accordingly, if it is intended to use the sensor holder for long-term storage, the chosen location should not be in the path of direct sunlight. - If installing a standalone system, this location will likely be near the computer that has the sensor support software installed. - If installing an integrated version, this location will likely be on the articulated arm of the X-ray-emitting device. - Ensure that the chosen location is clean, dry, and free of debris. - Select a sensor holder based upon the chosen location.
+The sensor holders are available in two colors (gray and white) and two shapes (curved back and straight back) depending upon the surface of the chosen location.
+See below.
+(Note: This image is for illustrative purposes only.
+The color(s) and shape(s) of sensor holders received depend upon the model of sensor that was ordered.)